dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 The type must be one of the determinate-size primitive types.

 The value must be a integral constant within the range of its type.
 Signed values are two's complement.
-Pointer values need not be aligned and need not point to adressable target memory.
+Pointer values need not be aligned and need not point to addressable target memory.

 ## Physical descriptors

-The phsyical descriptors are meant to describe /subsets/ of a logical descriptor and to compose.
+The physical descriptors are meant to describe /subsets/ of a logical descriptor and to compose.
 Each physical descriptor can name an ordered sequence of zero or more "baseline" descriptor which is then considered to comprise a piece of the overall logical descriptor.